abdes/asap_app_imgui/doc/01-getting-started/structure.rst

      ├── README.md
      └── CHANGELOG.md

-The above diagram shows a typical layeout with directories and files of a startup project based on asap.
+The above diagram shows a typical layout with directories and files of a startup project based on asap.
 The actual files and directories will of course differ from project to project based on how you customize it to add or remove things from the starting state.